Jimi Hendrix: The Jimi Hendrix Experience

 By May 1966, Hendrix was struggling to earn a living wage playing the R&B circuit, so he briefly rejoined Curtis Knight and the Squires for an engagement at one of New York City's most popular nightspots, the Cheetah Club.
 During a performance, Linda Keith, the girlfriend of Rolling Stones guitarist Keith Richards, noticed Hendrix and was "mesmerised" by his playing.
 She invited him to join her for a drink, and the two became friends.

 While Hendrix was playing as Jimmy James and the Blue Flames, Keith recommended him to Stones manager Andrew Loog Oldham and producer Seymour Stein.
-They failed to see Hendrix's musical potential, and rejected him.
+They failed to see Hendrix's musical potential and rejected him.
 Keith referred him to Chas Chandler, who was leaving the Animals and was interested in managing and producing artists.
 Chandler saw Hendrix play in Cafe Wha?, a Greenwich Village, New York City nightclub.
-Chandler liked the Billy Roberts song "Hey Joe", and was convinced he could create a hit single with the right artist.
+Chandler liked the Billy Roberts song "Hey Joe", and was persuaded he could create a hit single with the right artist.
 Impressed with Hendrix's version of the song, he brought him to London on September 24, 1966, and signed him to a management and production contract with himself and ex-Animals manager Michael Jeffery.
-That night, Hendrix gave an impromptu solo performance at The Scotch of St James, and began a relationship with Kathy Etchingham that lasted for two and a half years.
+That night, Hendrix gave an impromptu solo performance at The Scotch of St James and began a relationship with Kathy Etchingham that lasted for two and a half years.